A practical guide to Zendesk task management in 2026

 Checklists using custom fields and forms

-For more structured processes, a common workaround is to build a makeshift checklist using custom fields.
+For more structured processes, a great way to utilize Zendesk's flexibility is to build a checklist using custom fields.
 You can create a specific ticket form for something like "New Laptop Setup" and add a series of checkboxes for each step: "Order laptop," "Install software," "Configure accounts," and so on.
 An agent can then tick off each item as they go.
-If you browse community forums, you’ll see this recommended a lot for teams trying to avoid paying for another app.
+This is a popular and effective method for teams looking to keep their workflows centralized within Zendesk.

 Extending Zendesk with third-party apps